Update for 2021

 The absence of our couples and our work was more emotionally devastating than I expected.
 Being part of the most important day of your lives is a privilege and it is an energy that fulfills me.
 I often felt like my air was being taken from me in April.
 While some businesses were able to be super productive during this time… I found myself dealing with sadness that came in waves, often triggered by the most unexpected thing and unable to move forward on projects.
 Also, while there are many things that I have loved about having my son home, it is hard to not have the space that I am used to.
 I may be a mom, but I am also an only child.

-But now, as we come to mid-May, it is time to begin reopening our business and serving small gatherings again for new clients.
+But as we came to mid-May, it was time to begin reopening our business and serving small gatherings again for new clients.

-Over the last ten days, we have found increased demand for outdoor elopements and after reviewing sources we trust, we believe we can meet it… safely.
+Over the late spring, we found increased demand for outdoor elopements and after reviewing sources we trust, we believe we can meet it… safely.
 One of the factors that made me decide this was an interview with a Professor of Immunology who I have been following through this, Erin Bromage, who has detailed the science on how difficult it is to transmit COVID-19 in outside settings.
 In one of his latest interviews, he said “I think outdoor weddings are going to be everything this summer.”

 We hope that you trust us and our experience working with hundreds of couples in the Savannah community to be the people to help you get married during the pandemic.
 To aide our reopening, we have created the following guidelines we will ask our new clients to acknowledge at booking.